Dominance and submission: History

 The dominant–submissive relationship fits within the overarching term BDSM and its lifestyle.
-BDSM stands for "bondage and discipline" (B&D), "dominant and submissive" (D&S), and "sadism and masochism" (S&M).
+BDSM stands for "bondage and discipline" (B&D), "domination and submission" (D&S), and "sadism and masochism" (S&M).
 Many misconceptions of this relationship and its associated activities come from the fact that early theorists conceptualized that sadomasochism and BDSM behavior were a symptom of psychopathology.
 It was thought that people who participated in this type of sexual play disregarded safety and consent, which influenced the diagnosis, classification, and perception of this type of relationship.
 These misconceptions of all participants of BDSM having disordered tendencies have related to the definition and criteria for sadomasochism in the DSM-5.
 Therefore, many in the BDSM community do not fit the criteria.

 It is possible that this community of BDSM participants was formed in the early 18th century, and maybe even before.
 For example, the dominant–submissive partnership has been shown in early versions of the Kama Sutra.
 Not only is it shown in literature but also in the actions of ancient rulers that would participate in sexually sadistic torture, role play, and finally the assertion of their dominance over subjects.
 Their actions show severe sadomasochism as well as the early-onset behaviors of the community.

 The relationship between a dominant and submissive revolves around consent and guidelines.
 Within the world of BDSM, consent is a core focus and requirement because it is what separates sexual sadism from coercive sexual sadism disorder in the DSM-5.
 Sexual sadism disorder and sexual masochism disorder have been changed in order to differentiate between consensual and non consensual partners.
 As well as meeting the new criteria to be classified as one or the other, for example, the person being diagnosed must be experiencing personal distress about their paraphilia rather than distress coming from society's disapproval.
 The growth of dominant and submissive behavior, sadomasochism, and other BDSM activity is evident through its history, from ancient times through the separation from disorder to consensual-community participant.